-Terrisa's expert tip: People on a budget will find a visit to PHoF to be very easy on the wallet.
-Older games are set at 25 cents per play, and newer machines are still a wallet-friendly 50 cents per play.
+Terrisa's expert tip: One of the best things about PHoF is how budget-friendly it is.
+Older games are set at 25 cents per play, and newer machines are only 50 cents per play.

 Every month First Friday takes over a small portion of the Arts District in Downtown Las Vegas, located around the area of Casino Center and Charleston.
 The art on display and being created encompasses a wide variety of styles.
 Food trucks, vendors for all kinds of products and performance artists are also wandering through the First Friday crowd, plus you can enjoy live music being played on a few stages.
 For those who are over 21, drinks can be purchased at several places.
 The later the hour, the rowdier (and more adult) the crowd gets.
 Limited parking is often an issue at First Friday, owing to its downtown location.
 Hitch an Uber or a taxi to avoid having to worry about where to park.

 Penn and Teller have been astonishing and entertaining audiences for almost 40 years.
 Yes, they're magicians, but they're also comedians.
 The more talkative Penn is known to many for his appearances on reality TV shows, while hearing Teller talk requires an in-person visit.
 Their show at the Rio has been running for over a decade, putting them among the top entertainers for longevity in Las Vegas.
-They keep refreshing the act to keep it feeling new--if you've been before, it's probably changed.
-Before the show, you can check out the props that will be used on stage-- see if it helps you figure out the magic.
+They keep refreshing the act to keep it feeling new, so if you've been before, it's probably changed.
+Before the show, you can check out the props that will be used on stage - see if it helps you figure out the magic.
 On any given night, the act might include guns, knives or fire, but each night it certainly includes a large dose of entertainment.

 The famed House of Blues frequently has shows for all ages or 18+, providing an amazing opportunity for everyone to rock out Vegas-style.
 The venue itself is interesting to see, with a design meant to imitate the Southern juke joints of bygone days.
 It boasts a spectacular open-air balcony and over 300 pieces of folk art, making this one funky place to move to the beat of your favorite bands, whether you're 18 or 88.
 Fantastic prices are an added bonus.
 Check out the venue's schedule online to see what's playing when you're in town.
 The famous House of Blues Gospel Brunch on Sundays at 10 a.m. and 1 p.m. is also an all-ages event and includes several food stations as well as rousing gospel.

-Recommended for Under 21 Clubs because: House of Blues Las Vegas not only hosts top musical acts, it also has a restaurant that frequently features live music.
+Recommended for Under 21 Clubs because: House of Blues Las Vegas hosts musical acts not only as headliners, but also features live music in the restaurant.

 Absinthe is full of raunchy jokes and incredible displays of physical skill, all in a atmosphere that lives up to the show's name.
 The show takes place in the fanciful Spiegelworld tent, and the small space makes it easy to draw the audience into this bawdy and amazing show.
 The main characters, Penny and the Gazillionaire, drive the show forward and keep everyone laughing (or gasping), but you get much more than comedy at Absinthe.
 This adults-only version of the circus is filled with extremes of both comedy and athletic bravery.
 Daring feats of balance and strength are performed up close and personal in this intimate space.
 If you're sitting close, not only will you feel the tension of the more daring acts, it's likely you'll also be drawn into some interesting exchanges.